jstmaxlol/pacdo/README.md

 | .__/ \__,_|\___\__,_|\___/
 |_|
-a simple cli utility to shorten pacman syntax. no dependancies other than pacman, sudo and (optionally) figlet
+a simple cli utility to shorten pacman syntax. no dependencies other than pacman, sudo and (optionally) figlet

 idk i was bored and started to hate writing 'sudo pacman -S package' for every package i needed while setting up a new arch install so yeah.